Skip to content

 We first compute a numerical score as follow:

-- all "not important" attributes according to user preferences, are dismissed
+• all "not important" attributes according to user preferences are ignored

-- we take the "match" score of the product for this attributes
+• we take the "match" score of the product for this attribute

-- the score is the ponderated mean of attributes, it is between 0 and 100 (as match)
+• the score is the weighed average of individual attribute scores; it is between 0 and 100 (as match)

 The final match status is computed as follow:

-- unknown_match at least one mandatory attribute is unknown, or unknown attributes weights more than 50% of the total weights
+• unknown_match at least one mandatory attribute is unknown, or unknown attributes weigh more than 50% of the total weight

-When personal search is activated, the match status is displayed on products pages, and on search, for each item.
+When personal search is activated, the match status is displayed on product pages, and on search for each item.

 Ranking#

-On the website main search page, in the website users can sort products of the current page according to their preferences.
-This is done by javascript.
+On the website main search page, users can sort products of the current page according to their preferences.
+This is done in javascript.

-In the mobile, this is possible on lists.
+In the mobile app, this is possible on lists.

 The comparison is not based upon match status, but upon computed score, with an extra malus for does_not_match.